Definition of 'endure'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 They have a short life expectancy because of the hardship they endure.
 Times, Sunday Times (2014)Look at the journey they have endured to get here.
 Times, Sunday Times (2013)How much more pain can savers endure?
 Times, Sunday Times (2013)He knew the pain he would endure.
 Christianity Today (2000)He has endured the pain and the regret.
 Times, Sunday Times (2013)He endures pain and makes plans for the future.
 Why Am I Afraid to be Assertive?
 (1994)And it is their stories that encourage so many others to endure danger and hardship to reach our shores.
 The Sun (2009)He told chums he wanted to raise his profile for more telly gigs by cynically getting voted to endure the challenges.
 The Sun (2013)The pain she endured was so great that the judge said she still had trouble remembering or talking about the incident.
 Times, Sunday Times (2014)She endured and survived the siege.
 Times, Sunday Times (2015)This is a riveting tale about a wounded country, an unlikely friendship and an enduring love.
-Times, Sunday Times (2008)It's all but impossible to convey to a woman the idea of friendship as enduring play.
-Times, Sunday Times (2010)It's just something you have to endure and get through.
+Times, Sunday Times (2008)It's just something you have to endure and get through.
 Times, Sunday Times (2007)Many were young or shell-shocked and most had endured unimaginable hardship.
 Times, Sunday Times (2007)He had stared death in the face, endured unimaginable hardship.
 KANDAHAR COCKNEY: A Tale of Two Worlds (2004)Yet that night, the two young writers began a friendship that would endure throughout their long lives.
 The Times Literary Supplement (2012)Life in the fantasy fast lane has often 10 moved into the real world as players can forge friendships that endure in the real world.
 Times, Sunday Times (2007)This is a friendship that's endured 30 years.
 The Sun (2014)He and I hit it off the first time we met and our friendship endured and deepened while we were in office and afterwards.
 The Sun (2007)

 Trends of 'endure'